 Some on-campus positions are available for you.
-Visit the Career Development and Success Coaching website or visit their office (above the Bookstore, SUB) for more information.
+Visit the Career and Transition Services website or visit their office (above the Bookstore, SUB) for more information.

 Note that to work on campus, students need a C.A.Q. and a Study Permit, even if you are staying for one semester only.

 You wrote a paper in English and you want someone to correct it before handing it in?
 You can make an appointment at the Writing Center; it’s free to students.
 A piece of advice: don’t wait until the last minute to make your appointment.
 See the Writing Centre website for more details.